cs-education/classTranscribe/readme.txt

 redirectServer.js: redirects http://<<classtranscribe>> to https://<<classtranscribe>>
 proxyServer: provides https for Piwik
 Gruntfile.js: runs the Piwik server
-    The Piwik server needs to be able to run php

 Unforuntately, the names of the routes (/routes) and names of some javascripts (javascripts/controllers) have similar names.
 They are in different folders, but just be aware that this the case.

-When updating Piwik, make sure that you save a copy of "config/config.ini.php" to keep your existing settings.
-Then, download the new Piwik.
-Finally, replace the "config/config.ini.php" file with the one you saved.

-_paq.push(...) sends something to database for Piwik to track

 I put a bunch of functions into public/functions.js basically because I didn't know what they did or when they were called.